shoppinh/shopiditor/workflow_state.md

 *   `[2023-04-08 15:10:00] Backend API setup is now complete and functional.`
 *   `[2023-04-08 15:15:00] All steps of the backend API setup have been completed.`
 *   `[2023-04-08 15:15:05] Status changed to COMPLETED.`
+*   `[2023-04-08 15:20:00] User requested to begin frontend-backend integration to complete Phase 1 MVP.`
+*   `[2023-04-08 15:20:05] Phase changed to ANALYZE.
+Status set to IN_PROGRESS.
+CurrentTaskID set to FE_BE_INTEGRATION.`
+*   `[2023-04-08 15:20:10] Beginning analysis of requirements for frontend-backend integration.`
+*   `[2023-04-08 15:25:00] Completed analysis of frontend-backend integration requirements.`
+*   `[2023-04-08 15:25:05] Phase changed to BLUEPRINT.
+Status set to IN_PROGRESS.`
+*   `[2023-04-08 15:30:00] Created detailed 8-step implementation plan for frontend-backend integration.`
+*   `[2023-04-08 15:30:05] Status updated to NEEDS_PLAN_APPROVAL.
+Awaiting user confirmation before proceeding.`